Skateboarder Killed In Crash Involving Metro Bus In East LA

 The victim was pronounced dead at the scene.

 CHP officers found the bus at another location, where they questioned the driver.
-There was still no word yet on whether the driver will face any charges.
+Upon further review, officers indicated that the crash was not considered a hit-and-run.